Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 2. Click "View" in the menu
 3. Choose "SQL Server Object Explorer"
 4. Click "Add" icon to add the SQL server that's created in this solution
-5. Filling info on the dialogue as needed
-    1. Choose "SQL Server Authentication" for ***Authentication***
+5. Filling info on the dialogue as needed.
+Choose "SQL Server Authentication" for ***Authentication***
-    2. Choose the database you create in this solution, which has the same name as the unique string.
+6. After connecting to the server, expand the server,  in "Databases", choose the database you create in this solution, which has the same name as the unique string.
 6. Right click on the database, choose "New query"
 7. Run this query
 ```